 Talking to local aging services, hospital staff, and charities can also assist you with your search to find the right company.
 No one should force you into a decision; they should only offer advice.

-In the midst of your research, contact several different companies, such as Notre Dame Hospice. if you are in the Louisiana area.
+In the midst of your research, contact several different companies.
 They can give expert advice and answer the questions you may have about hospice care for you.